 Numerous factors, including internal and external threats, system flaws, or even human conduct, can lead to data loss.
 Whatever the source, your company can take steps to stop data loss, shorten the duration of the incident, and lower the overall cost to your organization.
 The SEC’s Office of Compliance Inspections and Examinations (OCIE) notes data loss prevention as a critical area in their Cybersecurity and Resilience Observations report.

 Data loss prevention (DLP) involves having systems, tools, policies, and training to prevent data from being misused, lost, or accessed by unauthorized users.
 Preventing data loss is especially crucial for businesses that handle sensitive information like personally identifiable information (PII), intellectual property (IP), and personal health information (PHI).
 IBM’s 2021 Cost of a Data Breach Report found that PII was the most common type of record lost, included in 44% of breaches.
 PII is also most costly type of stolen record costing businesses up to $180 per record.

 For those in highly regulated industries, like financial services and life sciences, data loss prevention is required.
 Data management and security are crucial elements in FDA Title 21, CFR Part 11, HIPAA, Sarbanes-Oxley Act (SOX), FINRA, and SEC rule 17a-4.
 Keep in mind that many of these regulations require preventative measures, specific actions, and documentation in the event of a data breach.

 The Cost of Data Loss

-Whether you experience data leakage from an inside user or permanent data loss from a malicious attack, there are long term consequences.
-Decreased productivity, tarnished reputation, legal fees, and remediation expenses are only a few of the costs.
+Whether you experience a data breach from an inside user or permanent data loss from a malicious attack, there are long term consequences.
+Decreased productivity, loss of consumer and investor confidence, legal fees, and remediation expenses are only a few of the costs.
 For many organizations, it can take years to recover from the damage.
-Unfortunately, some businesses don’t survive and are forced to close.
+Unfortunately, some businesses don’t survive these costs and are forced to close.